omar-chaabouni/diagnostique-rhumatologie/README.md

 Demo a very quick demo video : https://drive.google.com/file/d/1iN3pTCBalCRCTESgtyPAy6PYB00PX0AK/view?usp=sharing

 For visuals and more screenshots: https://drive.google.com/file/d/11Bu8H62HQO9-oloCeD2oWFJC3dXLiHDG/view?usp=sharing

+## Code

+Quality of code could be upgraded.

 ## Contact

  To support us or contribute in this project , you can contact us on :